The Battalion Page

 Battalion Scene

-battalion now also runs on Suns under SunOS 4 and Solaris 2, under Linux, on HP workstations, under AIX, under OpenVMS, on the Macintosh, on Windows 95 and the BeOS.
+The desktop version was ported to a variety of platforms by myself and others: Suns under SunOS 4 and Solaris 2, under Linux, on HP workstations, under AIX, under OpenVMS, on the Macintosh, on Windows 95 and the BeOS.
+My latest enhancements to the desktop versions were the classic and carbon macintosh versions, and a Windows 95/NT/98/xp version.

 Here is the description of battalion from the Silicon Graphics homepage in Japan.